ankitgusain/candidate-website/README.md

 ## Running Locally

-You must have Elixir 1.5+ installed (1.6 would be great for auto-formatting).
+You must have Elixir 1.9+ installed (1.11 would be great for auto-formatting and In Elixir v1.11, the compiler also tracks structs and maps fields across a function body.).

 To do that, visit https://elixir-lang.org/install.html and follow the instructions for your operating system.